itaysk/itaysk.github.io/_posts/2016-10-04-i-have-moved-my-blog-to-github-pages-and-jekyll.md

 - Because it moves rapidly and has a good community.
 - Becuase it's the only one that's natively supported with GitHub pages (they run Jekyll).

-I must say - I am not a Ruby guy and never has been.
+I must say - I am not a Ruby guy and never have been.
 This was not an easy choice for me, but still I am happy with Jekyll.
 I even created my own theme for Jekyll which wasn't hard at all.

 In the next post I will document this journey from a technical perspective.